jlxw/static-json-db/README.md

 ## The Native Jamstack Database.
 [![Build Status](https://github.com/jlxw/static-json-db/workflows/Test/badge.svg)](https://github.com/jlxw/static-json-db/actions?query=workflow%3ATest)

 A NoSQL key-value database stored as a directory tree of small JSON files which can be deployed as part of a static website and queried from client browsers in an efficient manner.
+Data is stored in JSON files which are branched into smaller JSON files as size tresholds are met.
 Minified JS for browser ~1.5KB.

 ### Demo / Proof of Concept
   - [www.playliststar.com](https://www.playliststar.com/)